 Take action now: Don’t need to read the primer to know you want to speak up about the potential loss of federal funds?
-All you have to do is click this link and share your testimonial.
+All you have to do is click this link to learn more, take action, and share your testimonial.

 - The Corporation for Public Broadcasting (CPB) is distinct from both NPR and PBS.
 It’s not a broadcaster, but a private corporation created by Congress in 1967 with two primary functions: to serve as a firewall between partisan politics and public broadcasting, and to help fund programming, stations and technology.